Droidplays08/Droid_Create_Netherrack_Recipe/README.md

 This mod creates 2 types of recipe for the creation of Netherrack.
 You can view them using JEI.

-The Create mod is required when using the mod.
+The Create mod is required.